vintasoftware/github-metrics/README.md

 For maintainers only:

 - Run `rm -rf build dist` to delete current build archives
 - Install dependencies with `pip install -r ./requirements.txt`.
-Make sure you are inside a virtual enviroment
+Make sure you are inside a virtual environment
 - Run ``bump2version <minor|major|patch>`` to update the version number (pick one of the options)

     - Version number on ``github_metrics/__init__.py`` and ``setup.py`` will be updated automatically